bradbell/xrst/sphinx/test_out/get_file_info.rst

 =================
 is an str containing the data for this page.

  #.
 Line numbers have been added using :ref:`add_line_numbers` .
+    This is the first operation done on a page and other operations assume that line numbers are present.
+They are removed near the end when the temporary file corresponding to a page is created.
  #.
 If present for this page, the comment character and possible space
     after have been removed.
  #.
 The xrst begin and end commands are not include in this data.
  #.
 The first (last) line number corresponds to the begin (end) command
  #.
 The suspend / resume commands and data between such pairs
     have been removed.
  #.
 If there is a common :ref`indent` for the entire page,
     it has been removed.

 .. meta::
    :keywords: info['is_parent']